Caravan Water Pumps

 The Shurflo WhisperKing works as described above, but is a lot quieter than most such pumps.
 Pic: Shurflo

-Another approach is to use one of the quiet (post 2010) constant flow pumps.
+Another approach is to use one of the quiet (post-2010) constant flow pumps.
 These circulate unused water around an internal loop in the pump body.
 They are much quieter but draw up to twice the current of previous models.
 This not a major problem in an RV, but can be in (for example) an irrigation system that supplies low pressure to drip feeds over for long periods of time.
 Another more recent innovation is the variable speed pump.
 This seems likely to become increasingly popular.

 Quietening caravan water pumps – further information

 This issue, and also a solution that provides totally silent operation nearly all the time, is described, in Caravan & Motorhome Electrics, Solar that Really Works!, and Solar Success.
 If you liked this article you will like my books.
-My other books are the all-new Caravan & Motorhomebook and the Camper Trailer Book.
+My other books are the Caravan & Motorhomebook and the Camper Trailer Book.
 All are written in the same plain English down to earth manner.
 They provide solutions that work.